About The Director

 Early in Mrs. Maddox dance career, she was blessed with summer scholarships to various summer dance intensives in Miami, Florida; New York City, New York, and Milwaukee, Wisconsin.
 Dance has given Mrs. Maddox the opportunity to travel and perform in Dakar, Senegal; Casablanca, Morocco; Madrid, Spain; and Las Vegas, Nevada.
 In addition to, Mrs. Maddox has work for the Marching 100 Summer Band Camp as the Dance Auxiliary Coordinator.

 In addition to being a performer, Mrs. Maddox is also a choreographer.
-For the past seven years, she has choreographed and produced several dance productions and routines for Mahogany Dance Theatre.
+For the past seven years, she has choreographed and produced several dance productions and routines for Leon County Chapter of Charmettes, Inc., Mahogany Dance Theatre and Addiction Dance Company.
+She has produced aa award winning competition team that has been winning awards since the starting 2019 competition season.
 Mrs. Maddox also received a certification in dance education at Florida A&M University in 2006.